dotnet/docfx/docs/spec/docfx_document_schema.md

 | `ignore`   | `source` is not allowed to be merged.

 ### 6.6 xrefProperties
 The value of this keyword MUST be an array of `string`.
-Each `string` value is the property name of current object that will be exported to be [Cross Referenced](docfx_flavored_markdown.md#cross-reference) by others.
+Each `string` value is the property name of current object that will be exported to be cross referenced by others.
 To leverage this feature, a new `xref` syntax with `template` attribute is support:
 ```html
 <xref uid="{uid}" template="{path_of_partial_template}" />